 What is the best size dish to cook this crisp in?

-A deep pie dish is just right or a deep 9×9 dish works too.
-This is a fun recipe to put in a pretty dish too, if you have one.
-As long as the dish can hold 1.5 quarts it will work great.
+A deep pie dish is just right or a deep 9×9 dish works, too.
+This is a fun recipe to put in a pretty dish, too, if you have one.
+As long as the dish can hold 1.5 quarts, it will work great.
 If you are worried that it could boil over, put a foil-lined cookie sheet under your dish.
 (A 9×13 is a little too big for this recipe.
-If you wanted to one and a half it, it would fit nicely in a 9×13.)
+If you wanted to one and a half the recipe, it would fit nicely in a 9×13.)

 Can fresh Peach Crisp be made dairy-free?